DanyMatute/Portfolio/README.md

 ---

-**I am currently populating this repository with completed and newer porjects, more to come (Updated Feb 15 2023).**
+**I am currently populating this repository with completed and newer projects, more to come (Updated Feb 15 2023).**